I’m just so tired.

 Swinton Didn’t Handle Things Flawlessly

 I initially painted the actor with the words “well-meaning yet ultimately problematic”, which I felt puts it graciously.
 The fact is that Swinton opens up by mentioning that she isn’t on social media, and as a result is “unaware of what exactly anybody has said about [the diversity debate regarding Doctor Strange]”.
-Not only that, but she and Cho were not acquainted prior to this exchanged, and it appears that she opted not to do any research before reaching out.
+Not only that, but she and Cho were not acquainted prior to this exchange, and it appears that she opted not to do any research before reaching out.
 To put that into context, that’s a near stranger contacting you out of the blue, asking you to weigh in on a subject they know nothing about.
-Having that come across as off-putting is putting it mildly.
+Having that come across as off-putting is an understatement.

 A little later she toes the company line, parroting the filmmakers’ reasons for why the casting decision was made [in order to offset portraying offensive stereotypes], which is to be expected and not a huge mark against her [besides not having a second opinion due to not doing any research of her own].
 What rankles is the defensiveness in statements like: